 8 Dimensions of Wellness:

-Social- How we contribute and interact with our community and environment.
+Social- Establishing a sense of connection and belonging through positive interpersonal relationships.
 Social wellness is creating and maintaining positive relationships and enjoying being with others.
 It is how we communicate our needs and feelings with others: having support networks, participating and contributing to the community, developing healthy relationships and being able to communicate effectively.

-Intellectual- Having a healthy mind is crucial to overall wellness.
+Intellectual- Seeking to expand knowledge, skills and abilities.
 Intellectual wellness encourages the mind to be creative and critically think as well as motivate oneself to master new skills.
 An intellectually well person uses the resources available to expand one’s knowledge, improve one’s skills, and create potential for sharing with others.

 Psychological-Possessing a positive attitude and the ability to identify and express a wide variety of feelings in an appropriate manner.
 Psychological wellness involves developing awareness and acceptance of one’s feelings.
-Emotional wellness is how well one is able to recognize and express our emotions.
 This includes the degree to which one feels positive about life as well as the ability to effectively cope with stress.

 Environmental-Choosing a lifestyle of committed effort toward sustaining the Earth’s natural environment.
 Environmental wellness inspires us to live a lifestyle that is respectful of our surroundings.
 This dimension encourages us to live in harmony with the Earth by taking action to protect it An environmentally well person is aware of the limits of the earth's natural resources and understands that all human activity impacts the environment.